sbhrwl/object_detection/docs/TFOD1.4.md

 - Prodigy ($)
 - VOTT

-## Formatting annotations files
+## Formatting annotated files
-As labelimg annotations are in **XML** format and tensor flow object detection frameworks requires annotations to be in **.record** format, we follow below steps fot annotaions generated via Labelimg
+As labelimg annotations are in **XML** format and tensor flow object detection frameworks requires annotations to be in **.record** format, we follow below steps fot annotations generated via Labelimg
 1. Execute script **xml_to_csv**
     - Copy the file **xml_to_csv** from utils folder to models repo in reaserch folder
        ```